-This course is necessary for S5/S6 students who will be sitting National 5 maths, either for the first time or as a resit.
-It allows students to be able to learn the Expressions and Formula unit (previously this could only have been taught in 3rd year) and gain a Level 5 numeracy qualification.
+The content in this course is necessary for S5/S6 students who will be sitting National 5 Maths, either for the first time or as a resit.

+It allows students to be able to learn the full National 5 course in class time and also to gain a Level 5 (National 5 level) Numeracy qualification.